Who are Maya Jama's parents? Everything we know about the 'Love Island' host's family

 Who is Maya Jama's dad?

-Out of Maya Jama's parents, the host and presenter has had a trickier relationship with her dad Hussein, who she explains was in and out of prison when she was younger.
+When it comes to Maya Jama's parents, the host and presenter has shared that she has had a much trickier relationship with her dad Hussein, who she explains was in and out of prison when she was younger.

 In an interview with The Guardian, Maya revealed that she stopped seeing her dad at the age of 12, and had no contact with him up until recently.
 The pair reconnected when Maya fronted a documentary in 2017 about growing up with a violent father, meeting up in person for the first time in decades.